Updated: September 29th, 2018

 This Trademark Policy attempts to balance two competing interests: our need to ensure that the Zcash Trademarks remain reliable indicators of quality, source, and security; and our desire to permit community members, Zcash users, software distributors, service providers, and others with whom The Zerocoin Electric Coin Company works to discuss Zcash and to accurately describe their affiliation with us.
 Striking a proper balance is a tricky situation that many organizations—in particular those whose products are distributed electronically—wrestle with every day and we’ve attempted to balance it here.

 The sections that follow describe what trademarks are covered by this Policy, as well as uses of the trademarks that are allowed without additional permission from us.
-If you want to use our trademarks in ways that are not described in this Policy, please see "Where to get further information" below for contact information.
+If you want to use our trademarks in ways that are not described in this Policy, please see “For further information” below for contact information.
 Any use that does not comply with this Policy or for which we have not separately provided written permission is not a use that we have approved, so you must decide for yourself whether the use is nevertheless lawful.

 Finally, please note that the Company expects to transfer control of the Zcash trademarks to the Zcash Foundation when it is established.